 The theory behind the pads is that when placed on the bottom of the feet, they absorb toxins, heavy metals, metabolic wastes, parasites, and even cellulite from your body as you sleep.
-By morning, the once white foot pads would appear darkened, which would supposedly signify that the pads leach toxins from your body overnight.
+By morning, the once white foot pads would appear darkened, which would supposedly signify that the pads had leached toxins from your body overnight.
 The more you use these pads, the less dark the pads become over time.

 Some companies selling the detox foot pads went so far as to claim these pads could treat a host of medical problems, including high blood pressure.
-They claimed the pads can make your headaches, depression, and insomnia go away, and they could even help you lose weight.
+They claimed the pads could make your headaches, depression, and insomnia go away, and that they could even help you lose weight.

 Do Detox Foot Pads Work?

 There are no proven benefits to using detox foot pads.
 When NMS Labs conducted a study for ABC News analyzing the used pads from a group of eight participants, they found no toxins, heavy metals, or the like.
-What they did find was that the darkening of the pads was caused by the wetness of the feet during the night.
+What they did find was that the darkening of the pads was caused by the wetness of feet during the night.
 When placed in steam, the pad darkened in the same way.